Up to 35% off Raised Beds

 ‘Nestucca’ produces dark pink buds that open to reveal white flowers with a slight pink blush.

-• Plant Size: 3 feet in 10 years
+height height 3 feet in 10 years

-These pretty flowers are grouped together in trusses of 12-15 flowers that are dome-shaped and will cover the shrub in the middle of spring.
+These pretty flowers are grouped together in trusses of 12-15 flowers that are dome-shaped and cover the shrub in the middle of spring.
 The foliage is evergreen with deep green and glossy leaves.

 ‘Nestucca’ will spread a bit wider than it is tall, making it a great choice for a low-growing hedge or border to your woodland gardens.